Employee Retention Strategies

 Let’s look at CB Insights, for example.

-The company never misses a chance to highlight their adherence to the 4H culture— helpful, hungry, happy, and humble—which is epitomized by every single employee all the time.
+The company never misses a chance to highlight its adherence to the 4H culture— helpful, hungry, happy, and humble—which is epitomized by every single employee all the time.

 If interviewees for a position do not demonstrate abilities like transparency, openness, experimentation, and the need for autonomy, they are seldom selected.